This page provides an overview of the BigQuery Data Transfer Service.

 - YouTube - Content Owner Reports

-In addition, several third-party transfersbeta are available in the Google Cloud Platform Marketplace.
+In addition, several third-party transfersbeta are available in the GCP Marketplace.

 Like BigQuery, the BigQuery Data Transfer Service is a multi-regional resource.
 The BigQuery Data Transfer Service supports the same regions as BigQuery.